 The following list is a sampling of sessions and clubs that we may offer.
-We expect students to participate in Spanish and/or Turkish Club to strengthen their skills and fluency levels.
+We encourage students to participate in Spanish and/or Turkish Club to strengthen their skills and fluency levels.

-- Spanish Club, Turkish Club, and Turkish tutoring use a variety of games and activities to promote Spanish and Turkish language skills. - The Turkish-Spanish Multicultural Olympiad Team trains students in folk dance, poetry readings, and multicultural musical performances.
-Students participate in an annual competition in New York City. - Math Club uses a variety of games to promote math skills and thinking strategies. - Science Club gives students an opportunity to experience hands-on activities and experiments in the various areas of science. - In Arts and Crafts Club, students work with methods and materials not usually used in regular day art classes. - Robotics Club and Coding Club are for students with an interest in computer technology.
+- Spanish Club, Turkish Club, and tutoring use a variety of games and activities to promote language skills. - Math Club uses a variety of games to promote math skills and thinking strategies. - Science Club gives students an opportunity to experience hands-on activities and experiments in the various areas of science. - In the Arts and Crafts Club, students work with methods and materials not usually used in regular day art classes. - Robotics Club and Coding Club are for students with an interest in computer technology.
 Our robotics program uses a Carnegie Mellon University curriculum to expose the students to First Lego League competitions.
-They learn new skills and practice those previously learned. - YSWPCS Newsletter Club is for students who are interested in publishing. - Sports Club and intramurals are for those with an athletic inclination who wish to engage in sports activities. - Reading Club involves various reading activities, such as silent reading, book sharing, dramatic expression, and so forth. - Community Service activities teach social responsibility within the school and beyond.
+They learn new skills and practice those previously learned. - Sports Club and intramurals are for those with an athletic inclination who wish to engage in sports activities. - Reading Club involves various reading activities, such as silent reading, book sharing, dramatic expression, and so forth. - Community Service activities teach social responsibility within the school and beyond.